Yandex Cloud

 +----------------------+---------------------+-------------------+---------------------+

-If you want to limit the backup list displayed after running the command, include the --limit <number_of_records> flag in the command.
+If you want to limit the backup list displayed after running the command, include the --limit <number_of_records> parameter in the command.
 For example, if the output of the yc managed-opensearch backup list command takes up several screens, run the yc managed-opensearch backup list --limit 5 command.
 In this case, the output will contain the list of five most recent backups.

-1. Get an IAM token for API authentication and put it into the environment variable:
+1. Get an IAM token for API authentication and save it as an environment variable:

 export IAM_TOKEN="<IAM_token>"